Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Derivation of the hydrodynamic limit

 While individual particles move at constant speed $v_0$, the renormalised fluid element speed is variable and proportional to the local synchronisation.
 To express $\mathbf{u}$ in terms of the mean field $\Psi$, we identify the flow direction $\mathbf{\hat{n}} = (\cos \Psi, \sin \Psi)$ with the normalized phase gradient:

 Eq.~(\ref{eq:u}) is globally valid: at defect cores where the phase $\Psi$ is undefined, the order parameter vanishes ($R \to 0$), ensuring the velocity field remains continuous and bounded ($\mathbf{u} \to 0$).
 Recognizing that $\nabla \Psi$ scales as $1/r$ near defects, we note that the vector $\mathbf{u}$ is parallel to $\nabla \Psi$.
 Far from defect cores, where the phase gradient magnitude varies slowly ($|\nabla \Psi| \approx \text{const}$), the flow simplifies to an effective potential flow.
-Far from defect cores, where the phase gradient varies slowly, the flow simplifies to an effective potential flow.
-By identifying the effective circulation quantum $\kappa=v_0\sigma$ (see Eq.~\ref{eq:kappaid}), demanded by the phase stiffness of the agent description as a motile, disordered Josephson junction array \cite{ivarsen_information_2025}, we write:
+By identifying the effective circulation quantum $\kappa=v_0\sigma$ (see Eq.~\ref{eq:kappaid}), demanded by the phase stiffness of the agent description as a motile, disordered Josephson junction array \cite{ivarsenPolarChiralActive2026}, we write:

 This approximation eventually allows us to utilize the machinery of inviscid fluid mechanics in the bulk of the domain, while the factor $R$ naturally regularizes the dynamics at the topological singularities.